LipingYi/LipingYi.github.io/_pages/about.md

   - /about.html
 ---

 I'm Liping Yi, a PhD student in College of Computer at Nankai University, working with Prof. Gang Wang.
-Prior to NKU, I received undergraduate degree in Qingdao University of Science and Technology in 2019.
+Prior to NKU, I received bachelor degree in Qingdao University of Science and Technology in 2019.

 Research Interest
 ======